bridging-the-gap/bridging-the-gap.github.io/index.md

 The goal of Milestone 2 is to implement the data model: the underlying set of Mongo Collections and the operations upon them that will support the Bridging the Gap application.
 In addition, we will add more pages and improve on the overall functionality and completeness of the system.

-Milestone 2 was managed using [BowFolio GitHub Project Board M2](https://github.com/bridging-the-gap/bridging-the-gap/projects/2)
+Milestone 2 is managed using [Bridging the Gap GitHub Project Board M2](https://github.com/bridging-the-gap/bridging-the-gap/projects/2)

 ## Team